 Storing Food in a Root Cellar

-Root cellars generally need to be kept just above freezing (32-39°F/0-4°C).
+Root cellars must be kept just above freezing (32-39°F/0-4°C).
 The humidity levels also need to be kept well above 80%.
 In these conditions, most root vegetables will last several months.

 However, it isn’t as simple as dumping root veggies into your cellar.
-Some produce require different conditions and all produce needs to be stored properly if it is going to last.
+Some produce requires different conditions, and all produce needs to be stored properly if it is going to last.

 What Can Be Stored?